![]() |

 East traffic approaching future Boardman interchange, sign

-directing traffic to Macedonia Church Road which currently intersects on
+directing traffic to Macedonia Church Road which currently intersection on the right.

 Approaching